zainpay/zainpay-nodejs-sdk/README.md

             "accountName": "Aminu Nasar Adam",
             "accountNumber": "7966884043",
             "balanceAmount": 372555,
+            "bankCode": "035",
             "transactionDate": "2021-10-13T13:45:52"
         },
         "description": "successful",
-        "status": "Success"
+	    "status": "200 OK"
     }
     ```

 ### 6. Update Virtual Account Status

-- This endpoint enables a merchant to activate or deactivate virtual account.
+- This endpoint allows a merchant to activate or deactivate virtual account.
 - NOTE: Setting the `status` field to `true` will activate the virtual account, while setting it to `false` will deactivate it.

     ***Important Note***